theComputeKid/scrapper/README.md

 The `"templates"` field is divided into:
 - `"name"`: The placeholder type for the template (e.g. `T`) in the C++ function signature.
 - `"types"`: Array of types that are accepted by the template.
+These must be C friendly (i.e. no std::XYZ).

 The JSON is validated as part of the script.
 An example is: